Fdawgs/ydh-fhir-api/CONTRIBUTING.md

 Ensure you have all prerequisites installed (including any optional ones), as noted in the [prerequisites section of the readme file](./README.md#prerequisites).

-If you have [Docker](https://www.docker.com) installed, there are commands available in [package.json](./package.json) (all beginning with `test:db`) that will help easily with building, starting, stopping, and removing test instances of SQL Server and PostgreSQL.
+If you have [Docker](https://www.docker.com) installed, there are commands available in [package.json](./package.json) (all beginning with `test:db`) that will help easily with building, starting, stopping, and removing test instances of SQL Server.

 With those in place, you can fork the repository, clone it, and then run `npm install` to install all dependencies.
 Make a copy of `.env.template` in the root directory and rename it to `.env`, configuring the environment variables in the file as required.